Home Research Museum Events Education Gift Store Kids Page Donations

 COLLECTION DESCRIPTION

-Bess Wallace Truman was a member of the Trinity Episcopal Church all of her life.
-She married Harry S. Truman there in 1919 and her daughter was married there in 1956.
+The collection is arranged in three series.
+The first series, the Correspondence File, is mostly comprised of correspondence from the Trumans to the Kings.
 Linda King and Bess Wallace were members of the same bridge club.
 Bess wrote Linda often while she was in Washington D.C.
 Many of the letters are thank-you notes for gifts or flowers from the King family.
-Often, Bess mentions her gratitude for receiving a favorite item from home that she could not purchase in Washington D.C.
-Most of the letters in this collection are from Mrs. Truman.
+Often, Bess mentions in the letters her gratitude for receiving a favorite item from home that she could not purchase in Washington, D.C.
+Most of the letters in this series are from Mrs. Truman.

-Related collections at the Truman Library include the papers of Harry S. Truman (President’s Personal File 418) and the papers of Mary Shaw Branton, whose mother was also a member of Mrs. Truman’s bridge club.
+Related collections at the Truman Library include the papers of Harry S. Truman (President’s Personal File 418); the papers of Linda King and Thelma Pallette Seibel , who were members of Mrs. Truman’s bridge club; and the papers of Mary Shaw Branton , whose mother was a member of the club.

 [ Top of the page | Administrative Information | Organizational History Note | Collection Description | Series Descriptions | Folder Title List ]